privy-io/create-next-app/README.md

 - We use the `user` object to show the user's DID and linked accounts.
 - The `linkEmail`, `linkWallet`, `linkPhone`, `linkGoogle`, `linkTwitter`, and `linkDiscord` hooks allow to user to link additional accounts.
 - The `logout` hook allows the user to logout.

+Check out the [Privy Auth docs](https://docs.privy.io/) for more guidance around using Privy in your app!